The Algebra of Conformal Blocks: Correlation and the genus 0 case

-\begin{remark} Any time $\tilde{C}$ is a disjoint union $C_1 \cup C_2$ the diagram above commutes.
-This implies a version of theorem \ref{G0} is true for general genus, except the correlation $F$ is no longer a monomorphism. \end{remark}
+\begin{remark} Whenever $\tilde{C}$ is a disjoint union $C_1 \cup C_2$ the diagram above commutes.
+This implies a version of theorem \ref{G0} is true for general genus, except the correlation $F_{C, \vec{p}}$ is no longer a monomorphism. \end{remark}